hpaulkeeler/DetPoisson_R/README.md

 # DetPoisson_R
 Randomly simulates a determinantally-thinned Poisson point process on a rectangle.

-This file randomly simulates a determinantally-thinned Poisson point process.
+This is a repulsive point process, where the repulsion depends on the kernel and average density of points

 For details; see the paper by Blaszczyszyn and Keeler[1].

 References: